How to clean solar panels in six easy steps — plus how often they need cleaning

 Typically you'll need to clean your panels every six months, or at least one a year.
 (You may need to clean them more frequently if they are exposed to dirt and grime, for instance, in an urban area or in close proximity to trees.)

-That said, most solar pv panels in the UK will not need any heavy-duty cleaning because regular rain will wash most dirt and grime off the surface.
+That said, most solar pv panels in the UK will not need any heavy-duty cleaning because regular rain will wash most dirt and grime off the surface, dispelling one of the myths about solar being its difficulty to clean.

 How to clean solar panels